e-schultz/not-a-robot-vault/PARA/Projects/Neurodiverse Workflows/202102262117 Neurodiverse Workflows Start.md

 At times I'll add links / screenshots / etc to it as it goes along.

-But also - if I'm having bad brain day, being able to read along with the transcript, go back to it later if needed.
+But also - if I'm having [[202103162118  computer says no mode|bad brain day]], being able to read along with the transcript, go back to it later if needed.

 I can be like fly on the wall doing my own thing but half paying attention